cfyuen/COP701-Assignment-1/README.md

 In the command prompt, type
 > java -jar ~/dev/A1.jar | tee /tmp/h*.log

-To delete a node
+To delete a node, go to the corresponding terminal of the node
-> Go to the corresponding window
 > Ctrl-C to the running node

 -------------------